Common Sewing Mistakes And How To Fix Them

 Every sewer needs a reliable sewing box to tackle those inevitable sewing errors.
 A well-stocked sewing box can mean the difference between starting over or simply making a quick fix.

 Finally, a good iron is indispensable.
 When you sew a seam you press the seam.
-Pressing seams as you go can reveal hidden mistakes early and make them easier to correct.
-Proper pressing brings a finished look to your pieces, making minor errors less noticeable.
+Proper pressing brings a finished look to your pieces, and can sometimes make minor errors less noticeable.
+Also, it’s important to have an ironing board.

 Leave a Comment